Anxiety and Agape Love – Part 3

 The present moment is the greatest gift we can enjoy, because each moment is a gift from God.
 Agape love encourages us to live in the moment, because every moment is an expression of agape from the Father.
 That moment will never come again.
 I have found several things to help me live in the moment, while enjoying the unconditional agape love of my Heavenly Father.
 May they help you, too.

-Meditation and breathing techniques have helped discipline my mind and body to remain in the moment.
+• Meditation and breathing techniques have helped discipline my mind and body to remain in the moment.
 Meditation is something that is thousands of years’ old and has been practiced by people of many different faiths and cultures.
 At its heart, meditation allows you to be in the moment and to grow in your awareness.
-This reduces the fight or flight responses you’ve developed over time of reacting verses responding that keeps you from enjoying each moment.
+This reduces the fight or flight responses you’ve developed over time of reacting versus responding, which keeps you from enjoying each moment.

-Contemplation and silence are a deliberate choice to focus my mind on the inner spirit in Christ and to listen rather than talk or do.
-We’re so driven to accomplish, achieve or do something that there’s no time to simply be alone with God and listen.
-I like to take a single verse from scripture and contemplate on the love of God for me, and all that means.
-To be silent, listening to nature, appreciating the beauty of silence and the freedom of saying nothing.
+• Contemplation and silence are a deliberate choice to focus my mind on the inner spirit in Christ and to listen rather than talk or do.
+We’re so driven to accomplish, achieve, or do something that there’s no time to simply be alone with God and listen.
+I like to take a single verse from scripture and contemplate the love of God for me and all that means.
+To be silent, listening to nature, appreciating the beauty of silence, and the freedom of saying nothing.
 In silence, let the Holy Spirit speak to your heart, knowing you’re loved and valued and precious.

-Forgiving myself and other people is like opening the dam that has held the waters of love back in my soul.
-Anxiety is feed by bitterness, anger, resentment and unforgiveness.
+• Forgiving myself and others is like opening the dam that has held the waters of love back in my soul.
+Anxiety is fed by bitterness, anger, resentment, and unforgiveness.
 The moment I forgive and release the emotional debts I have held against myself and others, the spirit is free to work naturally in union with my soul, the person I truly am in Christ, and thus, through my body.
 Forgiveness cannot be overemphasized in recovery from the bondage of anxiety.

 There are no magic pills or personal efforts that will cure anxiety overnight.
-Enjoyment of relationship with Christ through our union in Him and His life in us is the goal.
-A consistent unforced awareness of what God has done in Christ and your inclusion in that finished work and His unconditional agape, brings rest rather than regrets of the past.
-Rest rather than worries about the future.
-And rest rather than the constant underlying feeling of anxiety.
-The rest your soul longs for,
+The goal is to enjoy a relationship with Christ through our union in Him and His life in us.
+Consistent, unforced awareness of what God has done in Christ and your inclusion in that finished work and His unconditional agape brings rest rather than regrets of the past, worries about the future, and the constant underlying feeling of anxiety.
+The rest your soul longs for!